 This panoramic view is gained from the playing field to the south of St Joseph's Catholic Church.
-Due to the location of the in relation to the surrounding topography of Epsom, the scene illustrates the verdant setting of the town, with hints of the built form located within the dip, largely surrounded woodland and green belt land.
+Due to the location of the viewpoint in relation to the surrounding topography of Epsom, the scene illustrates the verdant setting of the town, with hints of the built form located within the dip, largely surrounded woodland and green belt land.
 The centre ground of the view contains the gable ends and pitched rooflines of modern residential buildings, the tall hospital buildings and laundry chimney, as well as a large scale building on the skyline are also present in the view.
 This is an undesignated and incidental view which nevertheless will hold amenity value to those who walk through, play or use the field and nearby buildings.
 The view includes some features of value or interest with limited signs of neglect or degradation.
 Sensitivity: Medium

-The development introduces additional height and massing into the view.
+The development introduces additional massing into the view however the height of the development remains lower than the tallest part of the existing hospital buildings.
 The building has been designed in an honest, modern way to suit modern day requirements and technology, however the elevations, materials palette and surrounding landscaping have been devised to help the buildings assimilate with their surroundings.
 The additional massing will be visible beyond the existing large scale hospital buildings which are already present in the view.
-In this view the development constitutes a visible and recognisable feature in the townscape and visual context, is distinguishable from the existing baseline characteristics, and has a readily apparent influence on the view.
+In this view the development constitutes a visible and recognisable feature in the townscape and visual context, and has a readily apparent influence on the view.
 Moderate adverse impact on a view of medium sensitivity.